 Claims on private sector consist of the total placements of the other financial corporations in the private sector based on granted loans, placements in shares, other placements and overdue claims based on placements.
-The claims on the private sector encompass: claims on other nonfinancial corporations, claims on households and claims on nonprofit institutions serving households.
+Claims on private sector include claims on other nonfinancial corporations, claims on households and claims on nonprofit institutions serving households.